-Defenses to false imprisonment claims often turn on whether the person claiming the imprisonment gave consent either actual or implied or whether the person who confined another had reasonable grounds to justify the imprisonment.
+Defenses to false imprisonment claims often turn on whether the person claiming the imprisonment gave consent.
+Consent can either be actual or implied.
+Consent is not needed when the person who confined another had reasonable grounds to justify the imprisonment.
 Below are common defenses to a false imprisonment claim:

 A person who consents to confinement, without duress, coercion, or fraud, may not later claim false imprisonment.
 Therefore, voluntary consent to confinement is often a defense to false imprisonment.